Rent Escalations: Fixed Increases vs CPI (and How to Cap Your Risk)

 - how CPI is calculated (if CPI applies)

-If you’re also signing an NNN lease, model all-in occupancy cost, not just base rent (see /blog/nnn-vs-gross-lease and /tools/nnn-calculator).
+The Rent Escalation Calculator models fixed, step-up, and CPI schedules side by side.
+If you’re also signing an NNN lease, model all-in occupancy cost, not just base rent (see NNN vs. Gross leases and the Triple Net (NNN) Calculator).

 2) Prefer caps over vague “market” language